 Q: How do I adjust the image quality, white balance or focus?

 To get higher quality timelapses out of your camera, you need to manually adjust your camera settings inside of the Octolapse tab within Octoprint.

-Things like contrast, brightness, focus, etc all depend on your specific setup.
+Things like contrast, brightness, focus level, etc all depend on your specific setup.
 You will need to spend some time adjusting these to get the best results.

-If you get stuttering/jittering in your timelapse, then you most likely need to increase your snapshot delay.
+If you get stuttering/jittering in your timelapse, then you most likely need to increase your snapshot delay and adjust your exposure.